 Still, further research is required.
 Our future work agenda includes optimization of the physical structure of the index and designing efficient algorithms for index maintenance.
 Inserting and deleting of sequences from the index is not supported yet.
-Creating of new algorithms for insertion and deletion of sequences is our next goal.We also plan to run excessive experiments on real-world data sets to prove the practical usability of the proposed index, as well as creating an index that would be free of the aforementioned problem.
+Creating of new algorithms for insertion and deletion of sequences is our next goal.
+We also plan to run excessive experiments on real-world data sets to prove the practical usability of the proposed index.